tinymce/tinymce-docs/plugins/table.md

 {{ site.requires_5_5v }}

 This option adds `colgroup` and `col` elements to new tables for specifying column widths.
-Existing tables and tables added using `setContent` or paste are unaffected.
+Existing tables and tables added using `setContent` or paste are not affected.

+{{site.productname}} only supports the `width` attribute on `col` elements.
+Other attributes are not supported, such as the `span` attribute.

 **Type:** `Boolean`